 Think of these as baskets that may contain bonds, stocks and cash equivalents.
 With thousands to choose from, mutual funds come in a variety of styles.
 They may hold a single type of asset, such as only domestic large-cap stocks, or a blend of investments, such as a balanced fund with a mix of stocks and bonds.

-Finally, mutual fund companies are generally run by managers who pay close attention to how assets are performing.
 If you don’t have the time or expertise to monitor various investments, then putting money into a mutual fund can be a safer, more practical way to invest.